PoslinskiNet/ember-testing-guide/README.md

 * * *

 # Integration tests
-We can imagine integration test as something between unit and acceptance tests.
-In the one side, we need to follow the interface (of component in the given case), on the other hand, we focus on behaviour of the component after rendering or even better interacting with it.
+We can imagine an integration test as something between unit and acceptance tests.
+On the one hand, we need to follow the interface (of a component in the given case).
+On the other hand, we focus on the behaviour of the component after rendering or, even better, interacting with it.

 Let's generate a component test for our **user-details** component: